julianburr/sketch-plugin-boilerplate/README.md

  - [x] ~~Implement testing ([Jest](https://facebook.github.io/jest/)?)~~ *- Note: using [sketchtool](https://www.sketchapp.com/tool/) for accessing Sketch files and running plugin commands, however using own util functions, since the [node package](https://github.com/marekhrabe/sketchtool) does not seem to be maintained anymore (currently at version 39.x)*
  - [x] ~~Migrate the webview build from webpack to rollup, so we only have one build system to care about~~
  - [ ] Re-Implement `fetch` polyfill (see master before merge for old solution with cocoa framework and plugin action handler)
- - [ ] Try to get rid of cocoa framework if feasable
+ - [x] ~~Try to get rid of cocoa framework if feasable~~

+## About Testing

+Testing is a bit of a question mark for Sketch plugins at the moment, as it's not that easy to unit test your plugin commands in the Sketch enviroment.
+I am currently working on a util library / plugin that lets you run and test Sketch commands with Jest or any similar JS unit testing framework.
+If you are interested, just hit me up, happy to share my progress on this and collaborate.